The world is ageing fast. By 2030, there will be more people over 60 than under 10. Already there are more adults over 60 than children under 5.

 The three indicators used for the health domain provide information about physical and psychological wellbeing.

-The two indicators in this domain look at different aspects of the empowerment of older people.
+The employment and education indicators in this domain look at different aspects of the empowerment of older people.

 Domain 4: Enabling environment